 Job Market Paper

 Equivalence testing can provide statistically significant evidence that economic relationships are practically negligible.
-I demonstrate its necessity in a large-scale replication of estimates defending 135 null claims made in 81 articles from top economics journals.
-36-63% of estimates defending the average null claim fail lenient equivalence tests.
-Obtaining equivalence testing failure rates that surveyed researchers deem acceptable requires arguing that nearly 75% of published estimates in economics are practically equal to zero, implying that Type II error rates are unacceptably high throughout economics.
-I provide economists with guidelines and commands in Stata/R for conducting credible equivalence testing and practical significance testing in future research.
+I demonstrate its necessity in a large-scale reanalysis of estimates defending 135 null claims made in 81 recent articles from top economics journals.
+36-63% of estimates defending the aver-age null claim fail lenient equivalence tests.
+In a prediction platform survey, researchers accurately predict that equivalence testing failure rates will significantly exceed levels which they deem acceptable.
+Obtaining equivalence testing failure rates that these researchers deem acceptable requires arguing that nearly 75% of published estimates in economics are practically equal to zero.
+These results imply that Type II error rates are unacceptably high throughout economics, and that many null findings in economics reflect low power rather than truly negligible relationships.
+I provide economists with guidelines and commands in Stata and R for conducting credible equivalence testing and practical significance testing in future research.

 Published and Forthcoming Articles